anirudhsevugan/simpliplay-android-example-fork/README.md

 Looking for the **iOS** version?
 Check out [simpliplay-ios](https://github.com/A-Star100/simpliplay-ios), also by me.

 ## App Inventor Ver.
-ExoPlayer Creator primarily uses the [ExoPlayer for App Inventor](https://github.com/zainulhassan815/exoplayer-appinventor) extension to create ExoPlayer initializations, and is a modified version of the 1.0.4 AIA version of the [ExoPlayer for App Inventor demo](https://github.com/zainulhassan815/exoplayer-appinventor/blob/v2.0/aia/exoplayer_v1.0.4.aia).
+The App Inventor version primarily uses the [ExoPlayer for App Inventor](https://github.com/zainulhassan815/exoplayer-appinventor) extension to create ExoPlayer initializations, and is a modified version of the 1.0.4 AIA version of the [ExoPlayer for App Inventor demo](https://github.com/zainulhassan815/exoplayer-appinventor/blob/v2.0/aia/exoplayer_v1.0.4.aia).

 | Extensions | First Used |
 | -------- | ------- |